 - Simply “hang out” with the kids and get to know them, which helps them develop relational skills.

 What’s the next step?
 Join one of our existing teams (see locations and times below) or help us expand this program into one of the several waiting locations.
-Volunteers are required to complete a location-specific application and background check.
+Volunteers must be over the age of 21 and are required to complete a location-specific application and background check.
 Contact email@example.com for more information on how to get plugged in.

 Have more questions?